 - Ensuring transfer of classified information between nations (government to government) is done in compliance with appropriate agreements; and

 - Reviewing the contractor's overall security program, on an annual basis, to ensure all information is being safeguarded properly.

-The DISCO, located in Columbus, Ohio, processes, issues and maintains industrial security program facility clearances and industrial security personnel security clearances.
+The PSMO-I, located in Hanover, MD, processes, issues and maintains industrial security program facility clearances and industrial security personnel security clearances.

 Security education, training, professional development support, and counterintelligence awareness is the third major mission area of DSS.

 The Defense Security Service Academy plays an integral part of this mission area for DSS.
 The DSS Academy (DSSA), located in Linthicum, MD, trains almost 10,000 students within the DoD and Defense Industry each year.
 DSSA offers formal classroom training, computer-based training, correspondence/distance learning and tele-training.
 More information on DSSA may be found at http://www.cdse.edu/index.html